>

 Ollas and evotranspiration

-Most of the water a plant needs is the volume of water it loses through evapotranspiration each day.
+Most of the water a plant needs corresponds to the volume of water it loses through evapotranspiration each day.

-Indeed, the quantities of water stored in a plant and those used by its metabolism are insignificant compared to those that the plant must absorb due to losses by transpiration.
+Indeed, the amount of water stored in a plant and that used by its metabolism are insignificant compared to the amount the plant must absorb due to transpiration losses.

-We can therefore consider that the water needs of plants correspond to losses by evapotranspiration.
+Therefore, we can consider that the water requirements of plants correspond to the losses through evapotranspiration.

-The actual evapotranspiration of a plant is defined based on the potential evapotranspiration of the area, the type of plant and the stage of development of the plant.
+The actual evapotranspiration of a plant is defined based on the potential evapotranspiration of the area, the type of plant, and its stage of development.

-Thus, the rates of potential evapotranspiration can vary enormously according to the climates and the times of the year.
+Thus, potential evapotranspiration rates can vary enormously depending on climates and times of the year.

-In dry areas, the rate of potential evapotranspiration from a simple lawn varies between 6 and 9 mm of water per day and m², while in temperate areas it is around 1 to 2 mm per day and m².
+In dry areas, the potential evapotranspiration rate of a simple lawn varies between 6 and 9 mm of water per day and m², while in temperate areas, it is around 1 to 2 mm per day and m². (*)

 (*) Ch.
 Riou and GJ Dubois, First measurements of potential evapotranspiration in the Republic of Chad, 1966